complyify/asn1/README.md

 # @complyify/asn1

-Javascript object serializer and deserializer for Abstract Syntax Notation One (ASN.1).
+Javascript library for Abstract Syntax Notation One (ASN.1).

+Provides a programmatic interface for building an ASN.1 object model along with JSON serialization / deserialization.

 ## Installation